-- x The School Prospectus
+- The School Prospectus

-- x Staff Handbook
+- Staff Handbook

-- x The School complaints procedure
+- The School complaints procedure

-- x The School website.
+- The School website.

 The Accessibility Plan will be monitored through the Governor Finance & Standards Committee and may be monitored by Ofsted during Inspection processes in relation to Schedule 10 of the Equality Act 2010.